Written by: Natalia Brown

 Fun Fact: Nathan married someone he met at DFO’s very first Keg + Klean event!

-Frustrated with the incredible waste she saw as a Victoria’s Secret Designer, Colleen quit her job and founded TheFullEdit, a professional closet editing service which helps people cut their own fashion waste, resells high-quality pieces and upcycles fabrics.
-She brings over 13 years of NYC design experience to her endeavors; having worked with fashion and lifestyle companies such as VSPINK, C2C, Tesla, StartUpFashion, The NBA, Elle, Nylon, and Glamour.
-Through DFO, Colleen co-organized organized Miami’s First Annual Eco Fashion Show!
+Frustrated with the incredible waste she saw as a Victoria’s Secret Designer, Colleen quit her job and founded TheFullEdit.
+This professional closet editing service helps people cut their individual fashion waste, resells high-quality pieces, and up-cycles fabrics.
+She brings over 13 years of NYC design experience to her endeavors—having worked with fashion and lifestyle companies such as VSPINK, C2C, Tesla, StartUpFashion, the NBA, Elle, Nylon, and Glamour.

-Dalton Hesley has been a proud supporter and strong contributor to the advancement of DFO’s mission as far back as we can all remember!
-He is the Program Manager for Rescue a Reef, a citizen science program using science-based techniques to grow threatened coal species and effectively restore coral reefs at the University of Miami.
-Soon after learning about DFO, he and Caiti teamed up to organize a collaborative offshore “Save the Reef” coral reef cleanup and restoration expedition.
+Dalton Hesley has been a proud supporter and strong contributor to the advancement of our mission for years!
+He is the Program Manager for Rescue a Reef, a citizen science program using science-based techniques to grow threatened coal species and restore coral reefs at the University of Miami.
+Soon after learning about Debris Free Oceans, he and Caiti teamed up to organize a collaborative offshore coral reef cleanup and restoration expedition called Save the Reef.
 The event was a tremendous hit with a serious ripple effect!
-We have hosted an annual cleanup + restoration excursion ever since and collaborated on a number of other endeavors along the way.
-Hundreds of corals out-planted and hundreds of pounds of debris removed!
+We have hosted annual cleanup and restoration excursions, and collaborated on many other projects since.